thelfer/tfel/docs/web/castem.md

 ### Call to shared libraries

 [A patch](downloads/patchs-Cast3M-2014.tar.bz2) must be applied to `Cast3M` 2014 to be able to call shared libraries directly.
+This patch is not mandatory for version greater than 2015.

-This patch allows the following syntax of the `MODELISER` operator:
+The `MODELISER` operator can be called as follows:

 ~~~~{.python}
 mod1 = 'MODELISER' s1 'MECANIQUE' 'ELASTIQUE' 'ISOTROPE'